Shaga-Matula/Shotokan-Karate/README.md

 # Project Introduction

 * The Shotokan website is designed to introduce potential karate students to Shotokan Karate as a means to achieve a healthier lifestyle and a healthy state of mind.
 The website aims to provide an engaging and informative experience for visitors.
 Shotokan Karate is a dynamic martial art style created by the late, great Gichin Funakoshi.
 The philosophy of Shotokan Karate is based on the traditional Budo (martial arts) spirit of Karate, which seeks the perfection of character through hard work and discipline.
 Shotokan Karate is a form of self-defense that is built on a strong foundation of physical and mental training.

+## Login and permisions

+* In this project, there are three types of users: admin (superuser), teachers, and students.
+Each user type has exclusive navbar access to specific functionalities and pages.
+Here's a breakdown of the access and functionalities for each user type:

+### Admin (superuser):

+- Test User name for admin : admin , "Htmlcss1"
+- Exclusive access to the admin panel.
+- Can manage users, groups, and permissions in the admin panel.
+- Can create and delete users in the admin panel.
+- Can assign permissions to users or groups.

+### Teachers:
+- Test User Name for Sensei : Editor , "Bulmers1"
+- Exclusive access to the website's functionality.
+- Can create student profiles in the Registration Page.
+- Can read student data from the Student View Page.
+- Can update student data from the Student View Page.
+- Can delete a student profile from the Student View Page.

+### Students:

+- Test User for Students DaveM "Htmlcss1"
+- Exclusive access to their own information page.
+- Cannot access or modify any students' information.

 ## Landing Page